NASGW 2021 EXPO RULES AND REGULATIONS

-Priority space selection will take place during the 2018 Expo.
-Selection of these exhibit spaces will be assigned based on attendance at previous Expos.
-Remaining exhibit space will be assigned on a first-come, first-serve basis after October 31, 2018.
+Priority space selection will take place beginning November 17, 2020.
+Selection of these exhibit spaces will be assigned based on attendance at previous Expos, membership standing and past sponsorship support.
+Remaining exhibit space will be assigned on a first-come, first-serve basis after November 20, 2020.

-Total balances are due on or before July 1, 2019.
-This application becomes a contract when signed by the exhibitor and accepted by NASGW.
-Any exhibitor whose second payment is not received by March 1, 2019 will be subject to a late charge of 10% of the total value of their booth space and/or may risk their booth space being released.
+Total balances are due on or before July 1, 2021 This application becomes a contract when signed by the exhibitor and accepted by NASGW.
+Any exhibitor whose second payment is not received by March 2, 2021 or final payment by July 1, 2021 will be subject to a late charge of 10% of the total value of their booth space and/or may risk their booth space being released.
 (Exhibitors in such a situation will be contacted prior to release.)
 These late charges are considered part of your booth fees and move-in will not be allowed until all payment is made in full.
 All participants must be current, dues paying members and registered for the NASGW Expo.
 No one will be allowed on the exhibit floor unless dues and registrations are paid.

 Booth cost includes an Identification sign, an 8’H and 10’W back wall of draperies with aluminum uprights (color to be determined by NASGW) and 3' division side rails.
 See Exhibitor Services Kit to order furniture, carpeting, etc.